mimvoid/neocities-site/src/content/fonts/collections/monospace/index.md

 {{% pangram font="Latin Modern Mono" %}}
 </div>

-Latin Modern Mono was built on Computer Mono, designed by Donald Knuth and the original family used by TeX.
+Latin Modern Mono was built upon Computer Mono, which was designed by Donald Knuth and part of the original font family used by TeX.

 ### TT2020